juanpabloacierno/SowTime/README.md

 # SowTime
 -------------------

-SowTime is a single page application to syncronize when to sow a germination experiment given several different seed types with different times of floration.
+SowTime is a single page application to synchronize sow dates.

+This little app aims to solve the calculation and calendar dates needed when esigning a germination experiment.

+To do:
+- push calendar dates to Google calendar
+- some better styles
+- sortable tables
+- Editable data

 -------------------